Skip to main content

 Knowledge base

-A knowledge base is a repository of information that employees access to solve basic problems or find answers to common questions.
+A knowledge base software provides information that employees can access to solve basic problems or find answers to common questions.
 It's like the encyclopedia of your self-service catalog—it includes helpful articles, FAQs, and tutorials that users refer to if they need help or have questions.

 Smart-suggest technology assists self-service users by recommending relevant articles based on their keywords.
 Knowledge base features allow privacy options that enable authors to control who can see and use their articles.
 This feature helps organizations maintain confidentiality by ensuring sensitive information is only accessible to authorized personnel.